mirzemehdi/BMPWatermark/README.md

 ## 2 Usage

-The program is calledwmfor ”watermark”.
+The program is called "wm" for ”watermark”.
 To execute it the command line should be written in the following way:

 $ ./wm sign.bmp -text "Hello" -date -color FFFFFE -pos 10,